openhwgroup/programs/program/core-v-gnu-tools-ppl.md

 The following project documents will be created:
 - Preliminary Project Proposal (this document)

-  - including a project plan
+  - including an initial project plan
+  - including an initial risk register

 - Project Proposal, an updated version of this document

+  - separate detailed project plan
+  - separate risk register

 ## Virtual customer

 It is proposed that the OpenHW Group Hardware TG act as a "virtual customer" to exercise the compiler as it is developed.

+While the tool chain will have been thoroughly tested, it will benefit from the OpenHW Group Hardware TG being able to use if with their reference applications.

 ## Summary of requirements